mrpythondev/Solar-System-Generator/README.md

 Spectral Class: Is the classification of the star observed.
 Classification model: Yerkes spectral classification.
 Helpful guide: https://en.wikipedia.org/wiki/Stellar_classification#Yerkes_spectral_classification

 Habitable Zone: This is why I created this app.
-Extrapolating the habitable zone from the data and deriving the width/circumference/distance to the borders allows for a more narrow search.
-As you can see by the code this is overlayed with our solar system and then is fitted by the variations of the target star.
+Extrapolating the habitable zone from the data and deriving the width/circumference/distance to the borders allows for a more focused search.
+As you can see by the code, this is overlayed with our solar system and then is fitted by the variations of the target star.
 This can either narrow/widen the zone, shift the zone farther or closer, etc.

 Thank you again for taking the time to read this and I hope you get some use or ideas from this.
 You have my full consent to use my code in your own work and projects.
 Cheers!